-Carey Doberstein (PhD, UofT) arrives to UBC after five years at UBC’s Okanagan campus as a tenure-track assistant professor of political science.
-His research interests and publications traverse several core domains of political science and public policy and administration in a Canadian context, but is united by a focus in studying both the democratic and policy implications of collaborative forms of governance that include citizens and civil society actors in policy planning and decision-making, with a particular focus on urban or local government issues.
+Carey Doberstein’s (PhD, UofT) research interests and publications traverse several core domains of political science and public policy and administration in a Canadian context, but is united by a focus in studying both the democratic and policy implications of collaborative forms of governance that include citizens and civil society actors in policy planning and decision-making, with a particular focus on urban or local government issues.
 He also maintains a research programme using experimental methods, including surveys of citizens and public servants, as well as participatory planning simulations related to urban development, housing, and homelessness.

 He holds a SSHRC Insight Grant (2018-2023) for designing and evaluating collaborative governance through experimentation.

 Doberstein’s work is focused primarily on governance in Canada, with special attention to the relationships between public servants, civil society actors, and citizens in governance arrangements that are decentred, multi-level, and networked.
 In this context, he is interested in questions of representation, expertise, accountability, and the policy implications of these governance patterns, which most often appear at the local level.
 To examine these areas, Doberstein maintains three related research programs.

 - Institutional analysis of governance